yoursrealkiran/RAG/README.md

 ### 2. Start the Application

-Create an .env file and add your Groq API key in the .env file
+Paste your Groq API key in the .env file

 Launch the Streamlit application: